Skip to content

 Reduced Input Costs:

-Disc systems cause less drag and reduce fuel use, offering potential input cost savings for growers such as fuel and time.
+Disc systems cause less tractor drag and use less fuel than when towing tyned machines, offering input cost savings for growers in terms of fuel outlay and labour time.

 No-till Farming: